-Stay Fit While You Wait for your Flight
+Staying Fit While You Wait For Your Flight

 Traveling is entirely unpredictable.
 You may have the most precise agenda, but there will likely be changes made throughout your trip.

 Many travelers spend hours sitting in airports due to missed or bumped flights, mechanical problems, weather conditions prohibiting a plane from taking off, or many other issues beyond the traveler’s control.
 While it may be frustrating to still be sitting in an airport after reading every magazine on the stand, you can now spend your time productively while relieving your stress and boredom.